 (fall semester only)

 This is an introductory course intended to provide students with a solid foundation in terms of the vital role played by entrepreneurs and entrepreneurship in the 21st century global economy.
 Further, it is a course that mixes theory with practice.
 Therefore, students will be challenged to apply principles, concepts and frameworks to real world situations.
-A specific focus will be given to start-up projects on Internet, being one of the major sources of business development nowadays.
+A specific focus will be given to start-up projects on the Internet.
 Through case studies and group interaction the course explores the challenges and opportunities related to entrepreneurship and will provide students with the practical knowledge and tools to successfully write and evaluate a business plan.
 After studying this course, students would be able to understand the entrepreneurial environment but also have a better view on how to successfully launch and subsequently manage a start-up.
 Entrepreneurship integrates a number of different disciplines, ranging from sociology and psychology to economics, finance, marketing, project management or human resources.
-Therefore, students from different disciplines interested in developing their business skills and learning how to transform an idea into a real business are welcome to enrol.
+Therefore, students from different disciplines interested in developing their business skills and learning how to transform an idea into a real business are welcome to enroll.
 Additional material and readings will be provided to help students without business background to better understand the basis of the lectures.

 HISP 3001 PABT/POLI 3001 PABT